Alpine-DAV/ascent/src/docs/sphinx/Actions/ExpressionsOverview.rst

 are also capable of acting on the results of pipelines.

 .. note::
-    `add_queries` does not create a named output that can be referenced by other execution blocks.
-Rather, queries are a way to summarize and output data.
-    To generate a named output, add the expression to the pipeline directly (see :ref:`DerivedFields`).
+    `add_queries` does not create mesh fields that can be used in scenes or filters.
+It only produces scalar results for analysis or logic.
+To generate fields usable in visualizations or pipelines, use a derived field expression inside a pipeline (see :ref:`DerivedFields`).

 Using Queries in Filter Parameters
 ----------------------------------